alexsabr/AS_Booksynthetized/networking.md

 slower than when they were emitted.
 The length of this burst is dictated by the slowest link.
 The sender should acknowledge these packets at the same rate that they were received.
 The emitter now knows the highest rate at which it can send packet without overlooding the slowest link.
+This mechanism is not self sufficient.
+IF for any reason acknowledgement are retained for a variable period of time (for example because the receiver uses the Nagle Algorithm), the algorithm falls apart, or it's efficiency is greatly reduced.
+It is also not fair for small connections

 ##### Slow Start